Bubka/2FAuth-Docs/docs/index.md

 ## Why 2FAuth

-Two-Factor Authentication has become very popular in recent years resulting in more and more situations where we face a security code request and an increase in the number of accounts protected by this technology.
-In other words it is now inevitable and critical.
+Two-Factor Authentication has become very popular in recent years, resulting in more and more situations where we face a security code request and an increase in the number of accounts protected by this technology.
+In other words, 2FA is now inevitable and critical.

-The purpose of 2FAuth is to ease you perform your 2FA authentication steps whatever the device you are using, with a clean and always suitable interface.
+2FAuth's purpose is to simplify how you use and manage your 2FA with a clean and suitable interface, no matter what device you use.
 In front of your computer without your smartphone and dealing with a code request?
-No problemo, just open your 2FAuth instance in a browser tab et voila!
+No problemo, just open your 2FAuth instance in a browser tab and voilà!

-Moreover, as an open source and self-hosted application, it lets you regain control over your personal security data, whether about their privacy or the ability to backup them (did you already loose a smartphone with all your 2FA accounts in and only in Google Auth?
-I did... it really sucks)
+Moreover, as an open source and self-hosted application, it lets you regain control over your personal security data, giving you privacy and the ability to back it up (Have you lost a smartphone with all your 2FA accounts inside Google Auth?
+I did... it really sucked)

 ## Features